SSAP Frequently Asked Questions

 Q. What is a Pensioneer Trustee?

-We at Paul Ryan Pensions are Pensioneer Trustees for Small Self Administered Pensions or SSAS's / SSAP's.
-We use our Trustee Company Signature Trustee Services to provide the service.
-We are the people who are authorised by the Revenue Commissioners to act as a professional pension scheme trustee.
-You need us in order to set up a Small Self Administered Pension.
-We simply act along with you or your partner as trustees and our job is to ensure that the scheme stays compliant with the Revenue and Pensions Board legislation.
-We can not offer advise, you need to consult with your accountant or advisor when deciding on investments.
-As the Pensioneer Trustees we are the administrators for your pension and we are the people who seek approval from Revenue and administer the entire process of maintaining your pension scheme.
-We will look after everything involved in setting up your new pension and allow you to begin the process of sitting up a share portfolio, property portfolio and various other assets which you want to sit in your pension.
-We are the gate keepers of your pension arrangement, you would work with your investment managers, accountants and advisors and its our job to ensure that the assets within your pension are correctly administrated and in line with your investment strategy.
-Unlike other pensions, you have control of your fund!
+We use various Trustee Companies to provide the PT service.
+They are the people who are authorised by the Revenue Commissioners to act as a professional pension scheme trustee.
+You need them in order to set up a Small Self Administered Pension.
+The Trustees job is to ensure that the scheme stays compliant with the Revenue and Pensions Board legislation.
+Trustees can not offer advise, you need to consult with your accountant or ourselves as your advisor when deciding on investments.
+Pensioneer Trustees are the administrators for your pension and the people who seek approval from Revenue and administer the entire process of maintaining your pension scheme.
+They will look after everything involved in setting up your new pension and allow you to begin the process of sitting up a share portfolio, property portfolio and various other assets which you want to sit in your pension.
+They are the gate keepers of your pension arrangement.

 How can you calculate the amount of a pension contribution into my SSAP?